oceanprotocol/docs/veocean-data-farming/veocean.md

 ## What can I do with veOCEAN?

-veOCEAN allows you to engage with the protocol and benefit from the reward programs available.
+veOCEAN allows you to engage with different protocol mechanisms and benefit from the reward programs available.

 There are 4 things you can do with veOCEAN.
 1. **Hold it** veOCEAN pays **Passive Rewards** every week.
 2. **Allocate it** veOCEAN pays **Active Rewards** every week to the top performing Datasets, Algorithms, dApps, and more.
 3. **Delegate it** You can delegate veOCEAN to other Data Farmers who can curate Datasets for you.
 In return for their services, these farmers may charge you a fee for helping you receive APY on **Active Rewards**.
-The Delegate feature has just been recently released and enables veOCEAN holders to more easily access rewards.
+The Delegate feature has just been recently released and enables veOCEAN holders to more easily access Active Rewards.
 4. **2x Stake** If you are a publisher, allocating veOCEAN to your own Dataset gives your veOCEAN a 2x Bonus.
 This is an incentive for publishers to engage with their assets and benefit from from the protocol further.

 ## What is time locking?